All about Gmail’s Snooze, Nudge, Side Panel and other latest updates

 What’s in for subscribers?

-It’s simple, Google recommends the unsubscribe to the subscribers only for the disengaged, irrelevant sender or for which the subscriber might have lost interest in.
+Google recommends the unsubscribe to the subscribers for senders that the subscriber might have lost interest in.
+It will be an easy touch of the finger to quickly opt-out.

 Will this impact email marketers?

-Personally, the new Gmail update is a win-win for both the subscribers and marketers.
-Allowing subscribers to stay more organised with their inboxes, while on the other hand, keeping them within Gmail for a longer time, is a big plus for marketers as well.
+The new Gmail update is a win-win for both the subscribers and marketers.
+It will help subscribers stay more organized with their inboxes, and keep them within Gmail for a longer time, which is a big plus for marketers.
+Marketers will need to monitor the changes such as Nudge and Unsubscribe, and incorporate the new factors into their email reports.